Pizza Stone Guide

 It is a classic stone that absorbs moisture which can result in a crispier crust.
 Clay is the best material if you want to achieve a crispy crust, but it takes a while to preheat and can be difficult to clean.
 The good thing is, you can do DIY clay pizza stone without spending too much.
 There are a few tutorials online that can be helpful.

 Ceramic pizza stones are the most cost-effective choice because it can last for many years when properly cared for.
-Ceramic heats evenly which make an excellent choice for a pizza.
+Ceramic heats evenly which makes an excellent choice for a pizza.
 But, it is susceptible to cracks when not preheated properly.
 The ceramic pizza stone is a great choice because it conducts high heat evenly which can help you achieve the best baking results.

 Cordierite pizza stones are the most expensive, yet durable.
 It can outlive ceramic and clay pizza stone.
 It is a durable material with thermal shock resistance – it can handle all the heat in your oven without breaking.
 So, choosing the cordierite as your pizza stone material is a practical idea.